meg-delaunay/tidy_data_project/codebook.md

  - `dplyr`
  - `crayon`

+### Processing Code Overview

+The code itself is well documented, but at a high level, the processing following these steps:

+1. Read in Origin Data
+2. Add verbosity to the feature names of the original data, such that a layman can ..almost figure out what they mean
+3. Join the test and train data, along with feature names and activity labels, such that one cohesive dataset is produced
+4. Use GREP to find columns that are mean and std measurements
+5. Group the data by subject and activity, and take the average of all corresponding measurements
+6. Dump into output.txt

+### Output Data
 The outputted file contains 82 variables, listed in full in the appendix.

 The important fields are defined below: